 Email the authors or create an email template to send to all relevant legislators.

-Senator Cabaldon's legislation modifies how tax revenues are allocated within enhanced infrastructure financing districts and community revitalization areas by excluding agricultural lands under conservation contracts from these funding mechanisms.
-The bill prevents taxes levied on parcels enrolled in Williamson Act or farmland security zone contracts from being diverted to infrastructure and revitalization projects.
+Senator Cabaldon's legislation modifies how local infrastructure financing districts and community revitalization authorities handle property taxes from agricultural lands under conservation contracts.
+The bill excludes properties enrolled in Williamson Act or farmland security zone contracts from tax allocations that typically fund local infrastructure and revitalization projects.

 Ayes | Noes | NVR | Total | Result |